"Let me tell you about my boat"

 Cutting room

-Working on the boat is comfortable.
-If you want to do things from the bow of the boat with a pad, with a laptop from the deck, or if you need a bigger screen and a better keyboard/mouse, there are options all the way up to the projector's 40-inch screen.
+Working on the board is comfortable.
+If you want to work on boat's bow with a pad, laptop from a birth or need a bigger screen and a better keyboard/mouse, then there are alternatives to the projector's 40 -inch screen in the ship's salon.

 Or take your laptop to the island because the boat's Wi-Fi covers hundreds of meters.